Share this Page

 What’s a Diabetes Care Plan for School?
 What does it include and who writes it?
 How do I make sure my child’s needs are clearly communicated in the Care Plan?
 And then how do I work with the school staff to make sure the Care Plan is successfully carried out?

-What other tools can help smooth the transition to school?
+What other tools can help at school?

 Or maybe you’re wondering…